Jbprod/Sopherim/README.md

 Features:

-- Free and open source.
+- Free and open source (for the basic version).
 - Written in Java, with the GUI written almost completely in Java FX.
 - Strictly based on EPUB specifications
-- Can read and edit EPUB 2 and EPUB 3 easily.
+- Can read and edit EPUB 2 and EPUB 3.
 - Graphical user interface in French and English
 - Include epubcheck validator to validate your publication.
 - Avaible on Windows, Linux and Mac 0S.